Hugo-SEQUIER/docs-trophe/docs/vision.md

 ## Vision

-At Trophe, our vision is to seamlessly integrate advanced artificial intelligence with blockchain technology to create a universally accessible platform.
+At Trophē, our vision is to seamlessly integrate advanced artificial intelligence with blockchain technology to create a universally accessible platform.
 We strive to democratize AI by providing an intuitive and flexible interface that caters to users of all technical backgrounds.
 By harnessing the power of blockchain, we ensure transparency, security, and decentralization, empowering individuals and businesses to leverage AI without barriers.

 Our commitment is to build a robust cloud infrastructure that serves as the backbone for innovative AI applications.
 We envision a future where cutting-edge AI tools are readily available to everyone, fostering an inclusive and equitable technological landscape.
-Through this integration, Trophe aims to drive a new era of innovation, where AI advancements are accessible, reliable, and beneficial for society as a whole.
+Through this integration, Trophē aims to drive a new era of innovation, where AI advancements are accessible, reliable, and beneficial for society as a whole.

 ## Objectives